CSM Cetatea Suceava: Foresta Fălticeni, a side story (1997–2003)

-Foresta Fălticeni was founded in 1954 in Fălticeni, under the name of Avântul Fălticeni.
-Foresta was the first team representing Divizia C that played in a Romanian Cup final which was lost with 0–6 against Steaua București at the end of the 1966–67 season.
-In 1997, the club was moved to Suceava after it won the promotion to the Divizia A for the first time in history.
-The main reason for the move was the inadequate state of Foresta's stadium in Fălticeni, which was both small and had a cracked stand.
-Another reason for the move was, that the main team in the city, CSM Suceava had failed to achieve any notable performances during the previous decade.
+Foresta Fălticeni was founded in 1954 in Fălticeni, under the name Avântul Fălticeni.
+Foresta was the first team representing Divizia C to play in a Romanian Cup final, losing 0–6 to Steaua București at the end of the 1966–67 season.
+In 1997, the club was moved to Suceava after earning promotion to Divizia A for the first time in its history.
+The main reason for the move was the inadequate condition of Foresta's stadium in Fălticeni, which was small and had a cracked stand.
+Another reason for the move was that the city's main team, CSM Suceava, had failed to achieve any notable results during the previous decade.

 Revival of Cetatea (2004–2010)

 Cetatea Suceava logo used between 2004 and 2010.

-Cetatea Suceava was re-founded in the summer of 2004 (when it absorbed Șoimii Suceava), as the phoenix club of Cetatea Sucevei, in order to continue the city's football tradition after Foresta adisestablishment.
-The club's first season was synonymous to its first great performance, when it finished first in Divizia C, and was promoted to Divizia B. At the end of the 2005–06 season of Divizia B, Cetatea finished fifth, only to relegate the next season, when it finished 15th, just two points behind FCM Câmpina, the last team to save itself.
-The following season, 2007–08 of the Liga III, Cetatea finished first with 76 points out of 34 games and was promoted back.
-The next season of the Liga II, 2008–09, was one of big struggle, Cetatea avoiding relegation only because the last four teams that were relegated withdrew from the championship.
+Cetatea Suceava was refounded in the summer of 2004, when it absorbed Șoimii Suceava, as the phoenix club of Cetatea Sucevei, with the aim of continuing the city's football tradition following Foresta's dissolution.
+The club achieved its first major success in its inaugural season, finishing first in Divizia C and earning promotion to Divizia B. At the end of the 2005–06 season, Cetatea finished fifth, only to be relegated the following season after finishing 15th, just two points behind FCM Câmpina, the last team to avoid relegation.
+In the following 2007–08 Liga III season, Cetatea finished first with 76 points from 34 matches and was promoted back to the second division.
+The 2008–09 Liga II season proved difficult, with Cetatea avoiding relegation only because the bottom four teams withdrew from the championship.

-Cetatea Suceava was excluded from the championship during the winter break of the 2009–10 season, because of approximately 1 million € debt (unpaid wages to the players and coaches and unpaid taxes to the state and other private partners).
-The club lost all its remaining matches, 3–0.
-In July 2010, the club re-entered in the competitions organised by the FRF, and competed in the 2010/2011 season of the Romanian Cup.
-The club also wanted to enter in the 2010/2011 season of the Liga III and to be able to be promoted to Liga II.
-On 2 August 2010, the club was registered at the FRF and competed in the 2010/2011 season of the Liga III, but was subsequently dissolved.
-It withdrew from the championship just a few days before it started.
+Cetatea Suceava was excluded from the championship during the winter break of the 2009–10 season because of debts amounting to approximately 1 million €, including unpaid wages to players and coaches, unpaid taxes to the state, and debts to other private partners.
+All of the club's remaining matches were recorded as 3–0 defeats.
+In July 2010, the club re-entered competitions organised by the FRF and competed in the 2010–11 Cupa României.
+The club also sought to enter the 2010–11 Liga III season and become eligible for promotion to Liga II.
+On 2 August 2010, the club was registered with the FRF to compete in the 2010–11 Liga III season, but it was subsequently dissolved.
+It withdrew from the championship just a few days before the season began.